Augustya19/Invisibility-Cloak/README.md

 ### 📌 Tips for Best Results

-Use a brightly colored cloth (preferably red, blue, or green).
+-Use a brightly colored cloth (preferably red, blue, or green).
-Ensure consistent lighting.
+-Ensure consistent lighting.
-Avoid wearing clothes similar in color to the cloak.
+-Avoid wearing clothes similar in color to the cloak.
-Keep the background as static as possible.
+-Keep the background as static as possible.

 ### 💡 Potential Use Cases

-Augmented Reality filters
+-Augmented Reality filters
-Video production effects
+-Video production effects
-Magic tricks & entertainment
+-Magic tricks & entertainment
-Education on image processing
+-Education on image processing